-- 1. Core Training and Technical Assistance: To identify knowledge, quality, and service gaps within the US based upon needs assessment and input from stakeholders and develop educational programming to reduce these gaps - 2.
-Practice Transformation: To identify, collaborate, and transform selected clinics to build their capacity to provide quality HIV care by increasing clinical competencies, improving coordination of services, and building the HIV clinical workforce, aimed at improving patient outcomes along the HIV Care Continuum - 3.
-Interprofessional Education: To develop and test a model for interprofessional practice within health professions schools and disseminate the model throughout the US to improve the HIV Care Continuum - 4.
-Minority AIDS Initiative: To develop and implement targeted training to agencies and programs serving minorities and minority health professionals to reduce disparities in access and improve the HIV Care Continuum.
+- 1. Core Training and Technical Assistance: To identify knowledge, quality, and service gaps within the US based upon needs assessment and input from stakeholders and develop educational programming to reduce these gaps - Practice Transformation Project (PTP): To identify, collaborate, and transform selected clinics to build their capacity to provide quality HIV care by increasing clinical competencies, improving coordination of services, and building the HIV clinical workforce, aimed at improving patient outcomes along the HIV care continuum - 3.
+Interprofessional Education Project (IPE): To develop and test a model for interprofessional practice within health professions schools and disseminate the model throughout the US to improve the HIV care continuum - 4.
+Minority AIDS Initiative: To develop and implement targeted training to agencies and programs serving minorities as well as minority health professionals to reduce disparities in access, increase uptake of evidence based prevention efforts and improve access to HIV treatment

-"For over 20 years, the MidAtlantic AETC has provided superb training, consultation, technical assistance and support to health care providers and institutions who serve one of the most populated, at risk regions in the HIV/AIDS epidemic.
+"For over 30 years, the MidAtlantic AETC has provided superb training, consultation, technical assistance and support to health care providers and institutions who serve one of the most populated, at risk regions in the HIV/AIDS epidemic.
 I am honored that their dedication continues to be the cornerstone in our HIV/AIDS prevention and education program."
 Charles R. Rinaldo Jr., PhD (Chair and Professor, Department of Infectious Diseases and Microbiology, University of Pittsburgh Graduate School of Public Health)

 Program Philosophy The MidAtlantic AETC recognizes the complexity of providing quality HIV/AIDS care, including the interplay among HIV clinical management, the care system, and the patient's needs.
+The MidAtlantic AETC responds to the intersecting issues of HIV, hepatitis C, sexually transmitted infections, substance use, and mental illness.
 The program focuses on improving prevention, care, and treatment of HIV and related disorders.
-The MidAtlantic AETC, a component of the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act is funded by the HIV/AIDS Bureau at the Health Resources and Services Administration (HRSA).
-The consortium representing 5 states and DC provides training, technical assistance, and consultation to physicians, nurses, dentists, advanced practice nurses, physician assistants, pharmacists, social workers, counselors, and other members of the HIV care team.
+The main source of funding for the MidAtlantic AETC is provided through a cooperative agreement with the Health Resources and Services Administration (HRSA), HIV/AIDS Bureau, Office of HIV/AIDS Training and Capacity Development through the Ryan White HIV/AIDS Treatment Modernization Act of 1990.
+The consortium represents 5 states and DC, and provides training, technical assistance, and consultation to physicians, nurses, dentists, advanced practice nurses, physician assistants, pharmacists, social workers, counselors, and other members of the HIV care team.
 The MidAtlantic AETC emphasizes capacity building within health care agencies and programs to expand and improve systems of care for persons with HIV, with a focus on medically under-served communities, rural areas and other settings to improve gaps in access and quality of HIV prevention and treatment.